 Does the City of Collinsville allow outdoor fires?

-The City of Collinsville allows small fires such as campfires, small bonfires, etc., set for recreational or religious purposes.
+The only exceptions are small fires for recreational or religious purposes.
 Permits are not required.
 The following rules must be adhered to:

 Fire is contained in an area under 36 inches diameter and under 24 inches in height.